thednp/domparser/README.md

 ## Technical Notes
-* an audit of the parser reveals a number of _very strong advantages_: usage of character codes, minimal string operations, no nested loops or lookbacks and single pass processing;
+* an audit of the parser reveals a number of _very strong advantages_: usage of character codes, minimal string operations, no nested loops or lookBacks and single pass processing;
 * **DomParser** will throw a specific error when an unmatched open/closing tag is detected;
 * both parser versions will handle self-closing tags and some cases of invalid markup such as `<path />` versus `<path></path>` (cases where both are valid) and `<meta name=".." />` vs `<meta name="..">` (only the second case is valid);
-* parsing HTML markup can lead to heavy memory usage so the tokenizer used by both parsers implements a chunking strategy to avoid memory overload, a default chunk size of 64Kb and 128Kb maximum token size which, when exceeded, the entire token will be skipped, check the next secion for details;
+* parsing HTML markup can lead to heavy memory usage so the tokenizer used by both parsers implements a chunking strategy to avoid memory overload, a default chunk size of 64kB and 128kB maximum token size which, when exceeded, the entire token will be skipped, check the next section for details;
-* the tokenizer will handle other cases of invalid markup like missing single/double quote which will result in stripping **all** attributes, while this sounds harsh, it's actually important to prevent breaking the tree structure; (EG: `<html lang="en>` becomes `<html>`);
+* the tokenizer will handle other cases of invalid markup like missing single/double quote which will result in stripping **all** attributes, while this sounds harsh, it's actually important to prevent breaking the tree structure; (e.g.: `<html lang="en>` becomes `<html>`);
-* both parser versions should be capable to handle HTML comments `<!-- comment -->` and `<!CDATA>` even if they have other valid tags inside, but considering that nested comments aren't supported in the current HTML5 draft; the comment's usual structure is `{ nodeName: "#comment", nodeValue: "<!-- comment -->" }`; the tokenizer can also handle framework specific hydration comments (EG: `<!--[!-->`);
+* both parser versions should be capable to handle HTML comments `<!-- comment -->` and `<!CDATA>` even if they have other valid tags inside, but considering that nested comments aren't supported in the current HTML5 draft; the comment's usual structure is `{ nodeName: "#comment", nodeValue: "<!-- comment -->" }`; the tokenizer can also handle framework specific hydration comments (e.g.: `<!--[!-->`);
 * another note is that `<!doctype>` tag is always stripped, but **DomParser** will add it to the root node in its `doctype` property, which is similar to the native browser API;
 * if the current DOM tree contains a `<meta charset="utf-8">` **DomParser** will use the `charset` value for the root property `charset`;
 * similar to the native browser DOMParser, this script returns a document like tree structure where the root element is a "root" property of the output; what's different is that our script will also export a list of tags and a list of components;